Afrographic/AnkhAPIMocker/README.md

 5 - deploy to pub.dev
 -->

+## Download the package
+click on this link https://drive.google.com/file/d/14KA7jyAjBrTp85pwVvJzsKgwDtRjL7-N/view?usp=sharing to download the package it is a single file that you copy and paste in our project, it has No dependency, No YAML required, lightweight, works on all versions of dart

 ## Getting started
 To start using the package your must first create a string representation of your model fields inside your class definition just like this, make it static. we are using the model User for our example